tmlapp/pds-automation-demo/README.md

 # pds-automation-demo

-Ansible playbooks to automate the deployment of PDS databases and px-deivery application.
+Ansible playbooks to automate the deployment of PDS databases and px-delivery application.

 Create an API key https://pds.docs.portworx.com/user-guide/add-api-keys/ Set it as the ```token``` variable in spin_pxdelivery.yaml and deploy_pxdelivery.yaml playbooks